This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Final Thoughts

-While yellowing can have benign causes, it can also signal trouble.
-Luckily, many issues are easy to remedy.
-It’s simply a matter of paying attention to the clues and giving your cacti what it needs to survive.
+Yellowing, benign causes or signal trouble.
+Many issues easy to remedy.
+Pay attention to clues, give cacti what it needs to survive.

 Leave a comment